scanon/meme/readme.txt

 compare_motifs_with_tomtom_job_from_ws, find_sites_with_mast_job_from_ws.
 All other functions will run on the host where MEME server runs.

 To prevent MEME from running  AWE client, change DEPLOY_AWE = true to DEPLOY_AWE = false in us.kbase.meme.MemeServerConfig source file.
-URL of AWE client can be changed in us.kbase.meme.MemeServerConfig source file.
+URL of AWE client can be changed in Makefile.
 Run "make", "make deploy" and then restart the service to apply changes.

 To install MEME service back-end for AWE client, clone meme.git repository on the host running AWE client and run command 'make deploy-jar'.
 This command will work with master branches of typecomp and java type generator as well.